 During the course of the rescue assess the situation and send for more equipment as necessary.

-• Where possible give reassurances, minimise panic and encourage self-help
+• Where possible give reassurances, minimise panic but also encourage self-help

 • The rescue method chosen should minimise risk to the rescuer and prevent further injury to the casualty